iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 ### **Convergence proof**

 Throughout this text, we assume that the function $F$ is weakly convex and we assume that $\partial$ operator here is the Rockafellar Limiting subgradient.
+The proof here resemble what is seemed in Amir Beck's proof of FISTA.

 #### **Lemma B.2 | Stationarity of proximal point evaluation**
 > Assume $F$ is $\rho$ weakly convex.